salah-mo/elite-coffee-demo-0.0.2/docs/START_HERE.md

-# ✅ Project Refactoring Complete - JSON Database Version
+# ✅ Project Ready – JSON Database Version

 ## 🎉 Success!
 Your Backend is Ready

-Your Elite Coffee Shop project has been successfully refactored with a **fully functional backend** that uses a **JSON file-based database** for persistent storage!
+Your Elite Coffee Shop project ships with a **fully functional backend** that uses a **JSON file-based database** for persistent storage.
+Optional integration with **Odoo** is available for real-world orders and POS.

 ---